schlae/Thinkpad700CDock/README.md

 ## Known Issues

-This card has a few design errors that need to get fixed, which I'll implement at some point.
+Revision 1 of the design had a few design errors that were fixed in rev 2.
+In case you have an old revision board, you will need to make the following changes:

 * CHRESET should be tied to pin 102 of the docking connector.
 * MADE24 has not been found on the docking connector yet.
 Most likely this is because the machine never has more than 16M of RAM and it does not support 32-bit cards.